Complaints Against Attorneys

 However, when these small sums or short-term funds belonging to clients are placed in a single, interest- or dividend-bearing trust account, the funds collectively earn income in excess of costs that the financial institution forwards to the State Bar of California.

-Business & Professions Code Sections 6091.2, 6211, 6212, 6213 require that financial institutions that choose to participate in the IOLTA program offer comparable bank investment products to their IOLTA customers as they do to their similarly situated customers.
+Business and Professions Code Sections 6091.2, 6211, 6212, 6213 require that financial institutions that choose to participate in the IOLTA program offer comparable bank investment products to their IOLTA customers as they do to their similarly situated customers.
 If a financial institution does not meet this requirement, then attorneys are not allowed to hold their IOLTA at that financial institution.